imua-xyz/imuachain/CONTRIBUTING.md

 8. Tag the release (use `git tag -a`) and create a release in Github.
 9. Delete the `RC` branches.

-**Note**: The Exocore team currently cuts releases on a need to have basis.
+**Note**: The Imuachain team currently cuts releases on a need to have basis.
 We will announce a more standardized release schedule as we near production readiness.